18. August 2023

 When does the useful life expire?

-According to the IEEE, a battery has reached the end of its life when it delivers less than 80% of its original capacity in ampere hours.
-As soon as your battery reaches this limit, its condition deteriorates more quickly and it should be replaced.
+According to the IEEE, a battery is at the end of its service life when it delivers less than 80% of its original capacity.
+As soon as this limit is reached, the condition deteriorates more quickly.
+The battery then needs to be replaced.

 Are there differences between the batteries for smaller UPSs with 250VA to 3kVA and those for larger UPSs?

 Despite similar battery technology, small and large UPSs differ in their handling.
-Smaller systems often require only one battery, which simplifies maintenance.
-Larger UPSs, on the other hand, may require multiple battery strings, which means more complex monitoring to ensure that the failure of one battery does not affect the entire system.
-In addition, larger systems often use non-maintenance free batteries.
+Smaller systems often only require one battery, which simplifies maintenance.
+Larger UPSs, on the other hand, may require several battery strings, which means more complex monitoring.

 Service Hotline